lummax/librcimmixcons/README.md

 This is not usable an the moment.
 Major TODOs are:

 - TESTING
-- Implement opportunistic proactive and reactive defragmentation
 - Implement a Large-Object-Space
 - Optimize `GCHeader` fields and use limited reference count bits
 - Implement multi-threading (only single-thread applications are supported right now)
 - Improve performance

+What somewhat works (please refer to the integration tests in `tests/`):

+- The C FFI and Valgrind integration
+- Simple allocation and and overflow allocation
+- Deferred coalesced reference counting collection
+- Immix backup tracing (cycle) collection
+- Opportunistic proactive and reactive defragmentation

 Building
 --------